NaitLee/PHFS/README.md

 - [Throwback](http://rejetto.com/forum/index.php?topic=12055.0)
 - [Stripes](http://rejetto.com/forum/index.php?topic=13415.0)

+### Notes

+- To use in QPython 3L on Android:
+  - Put repo into folder `/sdcard/qpython/projects3`, ensure folder is not nested.
+  - Rename `_run_simple.py` to `main.py`.
+  - In QPython 3L app, go to Programs, in Projects tab, select repo name then run.

-## Files
+### Files

 - `_test.py`: Run a server for testing, debugging.
 It also contains werkzeug's reload feature.
 - `_run_simple.py`: Run a simple server.
 Has no debug feature, but works on [pypy](https://www.pypy.org/) on aarch64 architecture.
 - `hfs.ini`: Some configs, like port, are here.
-Currently you can set a base path as the root dir of served pages.
+Currently you can set a base path as the root dir of served pages, also can set upload-allowed paths.

 - `_test_macro.py`: Run & test a macro, by entering as argv1 in commandline.
 - `cgi.cgi`: For being used as a CGI application with Apache, Nginx etc.